 All the Generators that are running on one of the different types of fuel mentioned before have a system that gathers and pumps the fuel to the engine.
 The fuel system contains a tank storing enough fuel to power a generator for an equivalent number of hours.
 There is also a pipe connecting to the tank and then to the engine, and the return pipe connects the engine to the fuel tank for the return of fuel.

 There is a fuel pump whose job is to move the fuel from the tank through a fuel pipe and then to the engine.
 Another part of the fuel system is the fuel filter whose job is to filter any debris from the fuel before it moves to the engine.
 The last component of the fuel system is the fuel injector.
 The fuel injector’s job is to atomize the fuel and then inject the fuel directly into the combustion chamber of the engine.

 Alternator and Voltage Regulator

 Maybe we can say that the main job of a generator is up to the alternator.
 This component turns the mechanical energy produced by the engine into electrical current.
 The alternator embodies the stator, a stationary part of a set of coils, and the rotor or the armature which creates a stable turning electromagnetic field around the stator.
-Overall, the alternator generates an electrical voltage that must be regulated to produce a constant current suitable for practical use.
+Overall, the alternator generates an electrical voltage that must be regulated to produce a constant current suitable for a practical use.

 Cooling, Exhaust, and Lubricating Systems